Dtuna2830/xboxgen/README.md

 magic!!!

-# Using a generator may result in their accounts being terminated.
+# Using a generator may result in their accounts being terminated. for educational purposes only :)

 `by Dtuna2830`